SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

    | `Port Options` > `eSATA Port`|

 ## **Hardware**
-   - If you have **ANY** different hardware than what's listed in the hardware table below, make sure to change Kexts, SSDTs, Drivers, add or remove patches and update your config.plist accordingly, see: **"What if I'm not familiar with the ACPI/SSDT/Patch files in the EFI?"**
+   - If you have **ANY** different hardware than what's listed in the hardware table below, make sure to change Kexts, SSDTs, Drivers, add or remove patches and update your config.plist accordingly, see: **"What if I'm not familiar with the files in the EFI folder?"**
    - If you don't know what hardware you have, you probably shouldn't even be here, but see: **"What if I don't know what hardware I have?"**

 | Hardware | Model |